Omega493/rust-learning/git_commands/README.md

 # Git commands
 A set of commands typically used in Git.
-Placed them here for easy acces/navigation.
-Generated using DeepSeek. 🙂
+Placed them here for easy acces/navigation. 🙂

 ---